Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 5

 Hurricanes vs. Devils Betting Trends

-- Carolina and its opponent have gone over 6 combined goals in 45 of 92 games this season.
+- Carolina's games this season have gone over this matchup's total of 6 goals 45 times.

-- The Hurricanes are 14-9 when favored on the moneyline this season.
+- The Hurricanes are 14-9 this season when favored on the moneyline.

 - The Devils have been an underdog in eight games this season, with four upset wins (50.0%).

-- New Jersey has won three of its four games when it is the underdog by +115 or longer on the moneyline.
+- New Jersey has four games this season playing as an underdog by +115 or longer, and is 3-1 in those contests.

 Hurricanes Player Props